Dragonmystic707/exalted-reincarnated/docs/System.md

 ### Defeat

-Characters who are knocked out of battle are typically not dead–they are simply at the mercy of the opposing characters.
+Characters who are knocked out of battle are typically not dead--they are simply at the mercy of the opposing characters.

-Non-recurring antagonistic characters’ fates should be left to the players.
+Non-recurring antagonistic characters' fates should be left to the players.
 Depending on the narrative type of damage (slashing, stabbing, etc.) these minor characters may perish without aid.